aumsathwara/aumsathwara/README.md

 [![@aumsathwara's Holopin board](https://holopin.io/api/user/board?user=aumsathwara)](https://holopin.io/@aumsathwara)

+- 🔭 I’m currently working on Machine learning projects
+- 🌱 I’m currently exploring field of Computer Vision x A.I.
+- 💬 Ask me about resources
+- 📫 How to reach me: @aumsthwara
+- ⚡ Fun fact: I like dogs

 <!--
 **aumsathwara/aumsathwara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.